kayroyce/alx-higher_level_programming/README.md

-# Holberton School High-level Programming :computer:
+# ALX HIGH LEVEL PROGRAMMING :computer:

 ## Description
-Holberton's curriculum for high-level programming.
-These projects are meant to help us learn how to use and apply the basic fundamental concepts from [low-level programming](./https://github.com/kai-dg/holbertonschool-low_level_programming) on a different programming language.
+ALX curriculum for high-level programming.
+These projects are meant to help us learn how to use and apply the basic fundamental concepts from on a different programming language.

 ---